theCrag/website/ISSUE_TEMPLATE.md

 **What happened?**

+Example url(s) to reproduce the problem:

-(please also provide urls and screen shots)
+Ideally also provide screenshots:

 **What you expected:**